glific/glific/README.md

     hexpm:oban  https://repo.hex.pm/repos/oban  SHA256:abc/edf/gef+aIWPc     abdedcqweasdj__KEY_AUTH__asdafasdf
     oban        https://getoban.pro/repo        SHA256:4/abc/edf/gef+aIWPc   abdedcqweasdj__KEY_AUTH__asdafasdf

 This is wrong.
-When you run mix deps.get as is, it will try to fetch from the public repository instead of the private and fail.
+When you run mix deps.get as is, it will try to fetch from the public repository instead of the private one and fail.
 Simply follow the instructions below to remove the public key:

 ```bash